joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the command upgraded the operator spec.

-After you apply the `operator-upgrade.yaml` custom resource definition to your namespace, the operator will restart and pull the latest operator image.
-Once the new operator is running, it will pull the latest images for the console UI and your blockchain nodes.
-You need to wait 10 to 15 minutes for the upgrade to complete.
-You can continue to submit transactions to your network during the upgrade process.
-However, you cannot access the console UI from your browser or use the {{site.data.keyword.blockchainfull_notm}} APIs.
+After you apply the `operator-upgrade.yaml` custom resource definition to your namespace, the operator will restart and pull the latest image.
+The upgrade takes about a minute.
+While the upgrade is taking place, you can still access your console UI.
+However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.

-You can check that the upgrade is complete by running `kubectl get deployment`.
+You can check that the upgrade is complete by running `kubectl get deployment ibp-operator`.
 If the upgrade is successful, then you can see the following tables with four ones displayed.
 ```
 NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-ibp-operator   1         1         1            1           10m
+ibp-operator   1         1         1            1           1m
-ibpconsole     1         1         1            1           3m
 ```

 If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/services/blockchain-rhos?topic=blockchain-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
-You can also use the instructions for [rolling back an upgrade](#upgrade-k8-rollback)
+You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

-## Step three: Upgrade your blockchain nodes
+## Step two: Upgrade your blockchain nodes
 {: #upgrade-k8-nodes}

 After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
 Browse to the console UI open the nodes overview tab.
 You can find the **Patch available** text on a node tile if there is an update available for the component.
 You can install this patch whenever you are ready.
 These patches are optional, but they are recommended.
 You cannot patch nodes that were imported into the console.

 Apply patches to nodes one at a time.
 Your nodes are unavailable to process requests or transactions while the patch is being applied.
-Therefore, to avoid any disruption of service, whenever possible you should ensure that another node of the same type is available to process requests.
+Therefore, to avoid any disruption of service, you need to ensure that another node of the same type is available to process requests whenever possible.
 Installing patches on a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
 {:important}

 To apply a patch to a node, open the node tile and click the **Install patch** button.
 You cannot patch nodes that you imported to the console.

-## Roll back back an upgrade
-{: #upgrade-k8-rollback}

-You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.
-You can run the command to apply the original operator file, `kubectl apply -f console.yaml` to restore your original operator deployment.

 ## Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #upgrade-k8-firewall}

-If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can upgrade your network usign the following steps:
+If you deployed the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall, without access to the external internet, you can upgrade your network by using the following steps:

 1. [Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images](#upgrade-k8-images-firewall)
 2. [Upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator](#upgrade-k8-operator-firewall)